ICI3D/MMED/preparation/index.md

 If you are unfamiliar with or rusty on your understanding of the [binomial distribution](http://en.wikipedia.org/wiki/Binomial_distribution), you may also want to work through the [Introductory Binomial Distribution Tutorial](https://raw.githubusercontent.com/ICI3D/RTutorials/master/binomialDistribution.R).

 > **Tip:** To download all of the tutorials at once into a single directory on your computer, you can clone the [ICI3D R tutorials repository](https://github.com/ICI3D/RTutorials.git).
 You can get started quickly by opening the RTutorials.Rproj file within that directory.
->
-To download all of the tutorials at once into a single directory on your computer, you can [clone the ICI3D R tutorials repository](https://github.com/ICI3D/RTutorials.git).
-You can get started quickly by opening the RTutorials.Rproj file within that directory.

 #### 4.2 **Introduction to Git**